ehariton/BASH_SNOPT_install/README.md

 5) After setting this, close the WSL window to save these settings.
 6) Open WSL in Administrator Mode using.
 If you do not close the window and re-open, you will have trouble installing miniconda, and pyoptsparse.
 You're going to want to run as admin for the rest of the install process.
 ![ubuntu_admin](https://user-images.githubusercontent.com/11527849/157071996-f7d38da7-b126-4a5d-9f6b-a74f277e3f9d.png)
+7) Disconnect from the VPN.
+Some users have had issues with their WSL installations being able to access the internet while connected to the VPN.
 8) From here on out, anytime you see this:

   `this is a command` - that means type a command into the bash promt